KiroAlbear/balance_project/README.md

 This project is a starting point for a Flutter application.

 ## instructions on how to run unit tests
-1. navigate to test folder
+1. Open the project in Visual Studio Code or Android Studio
-2. open the file 'beneficiaries_bloc_test.dart'
+2. Navigate to test folder
-3. right click on the file and select 'Run tests in beneficiaries_bloc_test.dart'
+3. Right click on the file 'beneficiaries_bloc_test.dart' and select 'Run tests'

 ## Image of the test results
 ![test results](assets/images/png/test_results.png)